Tulcea, a city with a rich history, it’s worth your attention, even for a short visit.

 The aquarium is equipped with modern facilities and has a water storage capacity of 150 tons.
 Shows a collection of 24 native fish species meet in the Danube Delta and the Black Sea, 23 species of reef fish, 8 species of marine invertebrates and 12 species of coral brought from Indonesia.
 Aquarium fish and invertebrates found in coral reefs is a first for Tulcea, Romania and even arranged a public space.
 Through a system of two cylindrical tanks arranged concentrically have the opportunity to experience, being up for a few minutes in the middle of a reef, surrounded by sharks, fish and corals with different colors and shapes and impressive, which will delight the eye.
 Same sensations you can live and going through the tunnel for the largest aquarium tank in which are presented sturgeon, considered to be among the most primitive fish that are still alive today in the world, and eels, known because of their biological reproductive peculiarity.

-Just behind the Museum Center was also:
+Just behind the Museum Center is also:

 Housed in a beautiful building architectural heritage monument built in neoclassical style, Tulcea Museum of Art has collections of paintings, sculptures, icons, graphics, and oriental decorative art, engraving plates.

-Was built between 1863-1865, the Administrative Palace of the Sanjak of Tulcea, then called Manor and passes
+Was built between 1863-1865, the Administrative Palace of the Sanjak of Tulcea, then called Manor and passes.

 After reuniting with country Dobrogea, in 1878 became head Prefecture Tulcea County, with County Court downstairs, Concierge Group and Court Jury;